 Thirty days of Reserve service counts as a month of service.

 Example: A member parades twice a month, for a full day each time.
 It would take the member 15 months to give one month's service for long service leave purposes.

 A period that could be counted as service under the Long Service Leave (Commonwealth Employees) Act 1976, on or after 1 January 1973, is accrued service for this Part.
 Periods of ineffective service with the prior employer are not recognised.

 Note: The Long Service Leave (Commonwealth Employees) Act 1976 does not allow for the recognition of service with the armed forces of other countries.

-If there is a gap of more than one year between two periods of prior service, the earlier period cannot be recognised.
+If there is a gap of more than twelve months between any two periods of service, the earlier period cannot be recognised.
 There are two exceptions to this rule.

 If the previous period of service or employment was ceased due to illness.